Older man in his 60s smoking a cigarette while an older woman in the background looks sad, reflecting the impact of smoking on relationships.

 • Three months: Nicotine receptors start normalizing.
 Cravings are less frequent and intense.

 • Six months to 1 year: Cravings become occasional and more manageable.
-Psychological triggers may still cause cravings but are typically less intense.
+Psychological triggers may still cause cravings, but are typically less intense.

 • One year and beyond: Most former smokers experience rare cravings, often triggered by specific situations or stressors.
 Long-term cravings are more psychological than physical.